calvinhirsch/ox/WALKTHROUGH.md

 The key difference between Ox and many other voxel rendering engines is that the voxels are **not** meshed.

-Voxel data is naturally and most easily stored as a big array of IDs that represents, for each voxel slot in 3D space, which type of voxel (if any) is present there.
+Voxel data is naturally and most easily stored as a big array of IDs that represents, for each voxel slot in the 3D grid, which type of voxel (if any) is present there.
 This is how Ox represents the voxel data both on the CPU and GPU.

 This is in contrast to many rendering approaches for voxels, which take the raw voxel data and convert it to meshes.
-Since 3D models are usually represnted as meshes, this can then be rendered like a "normal" 3D scene.
+Since 3D models are usually represented as meshes, this can then be rendered like a "normal" 3D scene.
 For example, this could be rasterized or ray traced using specialized hardware like NVIDIA RT cores.

 Ox instead uses a custom algorithm to perform path tracing on the raw voxel data.